box/developer.box.com/content/guides/box-ai/index.md

 ### Ask questions to Box AI

-You can use Box AI Platform API to ask questions about the content, for example, while working on documents you store in Box.
+You can use Box AI API to ask questions about the content, for example, while working on documents you store in Box.